tommasobattisti/TheSpaghettiJunction/README.md

 >No restriction dealing with works' provenance have been applied.

-### 2.1 With the explicit definition of works only
+### 2.1 With the explicit definition of "work" only

 | DERIVATIVE WORKS |
 | --- |
 | 25819 |

-### 2.2 With the explicit definition of derivative works only
+### 2.2 With the explicit definition of "derivativeWork" only

 | DERIVATIVE WORKS |
 | --- |